mvalentins-js/github-users/README.md

 ## 🚀 Features

-- Fetch Stack Overflow users (top 20 by reputation)
+- Fetch Stack Overflow users (top 20 by reputation).
+Empty state view shown when there are no users to display.
 - Follow/unfollow users and persist their state across app sessions
 - Dependency injection for testing and flexibility
 - Coordinator pattern for navigation and alerts